(Inspired by Jeffrey Gitomer.)

 Whether you're a top-performing salesperson shooting for #1, or you're behind on your numbers and you're fighting for your life, making sales calls during the holidays can be tough.

-Your clients and prospects, who are not good at making decisions in the first place, use the holidays as a convenient excuse to not move forward because we all fear change.
+Your clients and prospects, who are not good at making decisions in the first place, use the holidays as a convenient excuse to give you these phone sales objections so as to not move forward because we all fear change.

 What's really going to change after we spend 38 days: